nagaikenshin/schemaOrg/README.md

 Dedicated JSON builder
 ----------------------

 `org.kyojo.schemaOrg.m3n3.SimpleJsonBuilder` is the JSON builder for JSONizing schemeOrg objects.
-It is added functions no other general JSON builders provide, but enough available as a simple JSON builder for any purpose.
+It is added functions internally no other general JSON builders provide, but enough available as a simple JSON builder for any purpose.
 ```
 CreativeWork creativeWork = new CREATIVE_WORK();
 Author author = new AUTHOR(new PERSON("誰か"));